Quality code, guidance and advice to create a flawless product that meets your business needs and satisfies your customer.

 2-week sprints allow us to stay flexible and adapt to your needs and keep us efficient.

-Our quality developers keep their coding simple, meaning fewer bugs, easier diagnostics and simpler maintenance
+Our quality developers keep their coding simple, meaning fewer bugs, easier diagnostics and simpler maintenance.

 The one thing we’ve learned from our experiences is that it's very easy to make things complex, and much more difficult to make them simple.
-And this rings true in the world of coding.

 All objects (variables, classes, methods, etc.) must have a single purpose.
 If a method is used in two different contexts for different purposes, future changes are more likely to create an error.

 Sparing a few lines of code that to avoid confusion doesn't pay off in the long run!

 Simplicity is more important than a hyper-compact logic which only the author can understand (e.g. multi-level class inheritance can be attractive from the hobby-developer perspective, but it's usually terrible business-wise as it will be very hard to understand).